akshatmalhotra29/coronavirus/README.md

-# Coronavirus python API per date stats
+# Data Analysis and forecasting on COVID-19 using SAP Analytics Cloud and python API
 Python API for live tracking of Novel coronavirus stats per day
 Visualizations from SAC are exported in powerpoint slide